 Abstract: We document some novel empirical evidence of significant time-varying skewness in the aggregate forecast distribution of the federal funds rate (FFR), i.e. asymmetric monetary policy expectations.
 To this end, we construct measures of the one-year ahead FFR expectations from responses to the Survey of Primary Dealers (SPD).
 The SPD provides a "physical” future distribution of the FFR, in contrast to measures extracted from asset prices.
 Importantly, this survey's unique feature allows us to explicitly compute mean and modal expectations and the discrepancy between the two measures, free of risk premia.
 We further show that a simple New-Keynesian model with the effective lower bound constraint can endogenously generate both positive and negative skewness similar to patterns in the data.
 The time-variation of asymmetry in the aggregate distribution highlights the importance of correctly measuring the mean when extracting FFR expectations from surveys.
 We argue that the FFR forecasts from the Blue Chip Survey (BCS), a popular survey measure of monetary policy expectations, track the mode more closely than the mean since 2011, when the data became publicly available.
 As a result, the mean measure of policy expectations extracted from the SPD implies significantly less negative term premia on average, compared to term premia implied by BCS forecasts.
 The mean measure also outperforms the BCS forecasts based on the mean squared error loss, consistent with the theory of optimal forecasting.

-With D. Soques and W. Waller
+With C. Mulligan and D. Soques and W. Waller

 Abstract: Conventional wisdom suggests that the promise of tax legislation played an important and positive role in the 25% increase in the stock market that began on November 9, 2016 and continued through December 22, 2017 (the day TCJA was signed into law).
 Our comprehensive and exhaustive analysis confirms its positive effect.
 With that said, we find that its net impact is relatively modest.
 To come to this conclusion, we first construct a novel daily human-based attribution by carefully reading the news on each of the 283 days.
 This exercise shows the 52 days in which tax-related news was important make up less than 1% of the total observed return.
 We attribute large gains to tax-related news immediately after the election as well as the build-up to passage in late 2017.
 However, key events in the summer of 2017 decreased the prospects for tax legislation, which wiped out most of the gains that we attributed to tax policy over the full sample.
 This "up, down, and up again" narrative is corroborated across a wide-range of alternative approaches, including (1) a machine-driven textual analysis based on over 1,500 possible specifications, (2) a novel probability measure tied to the passage of tax legislation constructed from prediction markets, (3) the relative performance of high tax firms compared to low tax firms, (4) a daily attribution based on firm-level regressions, and (5) several macroeconomic financial indicators.
 The relatively modest estimated effects are consistent with the market potentially being more driven by strong global growth, changes in other policies, a weaker dollar (which coincided with a reduction in the likelihood of passage of tax legislation), and numerous below-expectations inflation prints (keeping monetary policy at bay) that fortuitously occurred over this time period.